 - Communications Officer: Takes Breaker's place as the primary comms technician in the second season.

 - General Failure: In "The Most Dangerous Thing In The World", Dial-Tone gets promoted to Colonel as part of a Cobra plot.
 Dial-Tone is terrible at it because his fussy nature as an equipment technician hampers his ability to make decisions under fire.
+Hawk later apologetically explains that he simply isn't cut out for leadership, in contrast to Lifeline who — in theory — does have the capacity for leadership, but whose unwillingness to command troops in battle makes him just as ineffective.

 O'Hara, Shana M./Scarlett